Skip to content

 • Plaster of Paris or gypsum plaster

-• Mixing containers and stirring tools
+• Mixing bowls and stirring sticks

-• Trowels and spatulas for application
+• Trowels and spatulas

 • Paint brushes and rollers